jmxu94/Notes/lightningtalk.md

 #### The Flash....
 * is useful for passing error messages that only need to be available for the next request
 * accessed similar to the session
+* allows you to persist data for a single HTTP request

 #### Flash Examples:
+* sending singular messages
 * sending a message on logout
 * sending an alert
 * sending a success or failure message